kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 ## Istio Version

-The version of Istio is dependent on the version of Istio Controller that you use.
-This means that if a new version of Istio Controller introduces a new version of Istio, deploying the controller will automatically trigger an upgrade of Istio.
+The version of Istio depends on the version of Istio module that you use.
+This means that if a new version of Istio module introduces a new version of Istio, deploying the controller automatically triggers an upgrade of Istio.

 ## Upgrades and Downgrades